European National Regulatory Authorities in the Energy area

 Fax:+44 207 901 70 66

-Membership in Energy Excellence with Us (EEU) is open to anyone who has an interest in the field of wholesale energy market.
+Membership in EEU EUROPA is open to anyone who has an interest in the field of wholesale energy market.
 You are encouraged to view our website for more information.
 If you are interested in joining, our membership section will provide answers and application form.

-The role of Energy Excellence with US (EEU) is to stimulate and facilitate the cooperation among energy businesses, to monitor the implementation of European energy legislation and to facilitate and enhance cooperation between national and European authorities, Governments, European Union and wholesale energy market participants across Europe, in order to establish an efficient and transparent wholesale energy market, in line with European Union energy goals.
+The role of EEU EUROPA is to stimulate and facilitate the cooperation among energy businesses, to monitor the implementation of European energy legislation and to facilitate and enhance cooperation between national and European authorities, Governments, European Union and wholesale energy market participants across Europe, in order to establish an efficient and transparent wholesale energy market, in line with European Union energy goals.

 We facilitate debates among European regulators, Governments, national authorities, regulators, policy makers, producers, TSOs and any other wholesale energy market participants.
 We actively seek those who are interested in institutional cooperation, energy regulations and those who shape opinions and prepare for events which effect the energy industry.